 Many children diagnosed with autism have a difficult time performing primary daily functions like dressing themselves, eating, and playing.
 In some cases having trouble communicating can be a concern as well.
 When this is the case, our occupational therapy program can help address these issues.

 Occupational therapy can also be a valuable tool in reducing the problematic behaviors that often accompany being diagnosed with autism.
 By teaching coping and problem-solving skills, our occupational therapists can help to reduce meltdowns, tantrums, and self-injurious behaviors.

 What Is Occupational Therapy for Children Diagnosed with Autism?

-Occupational therapy, as it applies to aba therapy, is a type of therapy that helps children with physical, developmental, and mental health conditions.
-It can allow them more effectively participate in daily activities and interact socially.
-Additionally, occupational therapy and aba therapy can help your child develop the necessary skills to navigate elementary school and their future lives successfully.
+Occupational therapy is a type of therapy that helps children with physical, developmental, and mental health conditions.
+It can allow them to more effectively participate in daily activities and interact socially.
+Additionally, occupational therapy combined with ABA therapy can help your child develop the necessary skills to navigate elementary school and their future lives successfully.

 An occupational therapy program can help your child with many different skills, including:

 - Social skills

 - Motor skills

 - Activities of daily living (e.g., dressing, eating, toileting, grooming)